repobee/repobee/docs/fundamentals.rst

 * Any user of RepoBee has unrestricted access to the target organization (i.e. is an owner).
 If the user has limited access, some features may work, while others may not.
-* Master repos should be available as private repos in one of three places:
+* Template repos should be available as private repos in one of three places:

-  - The master organization (recommended if the master repos are being maintained and improved across course rounds).
+  - The master organization (recommended if the template repos are being maintained and improved across course rounds).
   - The target organization.
 If you are doing a trial run or for some reason can't have multiple organizations, this may be a good option.
   - Locally in the current working directory.
-If your master repos are trivial (e.g. empty), this may be a good option.
+If your template repos are trivial (e.g. empty), this may be a good option.
 * Student repositories are copies of the default branches of the master repositories (i.e. ``--single-branch`` cloning is used by default).
 That is, until students make modifications.
-* Student repositories are named *<username>-<master_repo_name>* to guarantee unique repo names.
+* Student repositories are named *<username>-<assignment-name>* to guarantee unique repo names.
-  - Student repositories belonging to groups of students are named *<username-1>-<username-2>-...-<master-repo-name>*.
+  - Student repositories belonging to groups of students are named *<username-1>-<username-2>-...-<assignment-name>*.
 * Each student is assigned to a team with the same name as the student's username (or a concatenation of usernames for groups).
 It is the team that is granted access to the repositories, not the student's actual user.